 - Often confused with occipital epilepsy and acute non-epileptic disorders - eg, encephalitis, syncope, cyclical vomiting or atypical migraine.

-- Is not associated with any structural lesion and has an excellent prognosis.
+- BECTS is not associated with any structural lesion and has an excellent prognosis, with most children becoming seizure-free by puberty.

 Non-epileptic attacks include: